mohamedhagag/OdooInstaller/README.md

 `bash odoo_install.sh $VER`

-where $VER is odoo version, by default is 13.0
+where $VER is odoo version, by default is latest version